- Latin America

 Who We Are

 The Bertelsmann Foundation, established in 2008, is the North American arm of the Germany-based Bertelsmann Stiftung.
-We are a driver of social change.
-We are committed to promoting the freedom of individuals and societies, and international understanding.

 The Bertelsmann Foundation and the Bertelsmann Stiftung are led by President and CEO Aart De Geus.
 His leadership ensures that the organizations have common goals and work in tandem.